Language: EN

 Using namespaces

-To use a namespace in a C++ program, you can do it in two ways:
+To use a namespace in a C++ program, there are two ways to do it:

-When using the full name of a type, we include the namespace before the type name (this is called full qualified).
+When using the full type name, we include the namespace before the type name (this is called full qualified).

-For example, if we have a namespace called MyProgram and a class called MyClass, we can use it as follows:
+For example, if we have a namespace called MyProgram and a class called MyClass, we can use it like this:

 MyProgram::MyClass myObject;